Ignixa.FhirPath

 Performance Tips

-- Automatic caching works best with literal expressions - use the same string repeatedly to benefit from cached compiled delegates
+- Automatic caching works best with literal expressions - use the same string repeatedly to benefit from cached ASTs and compiled delegates

 - Cache evaluation results when evaluating same expression on same data multiple times